The key decision criteria for your B2B online shop based on Shopware

 One-click reordering of previous orders

-Shopware Check: Basic functions like quick order are included in B2B extensions.
-However, complex requirements such as the import of order lists from ERP systems often require custom development.
+Shopware check: Basic functions such as quick ordering are included in B2B extensions.
+However, more complex requirements such as importing order lists from ERP systems usually require custom development.

 Inquiry function instead of direct purchase

-Shopware Check: Shopware is primarily aimed at direct purchases.
-For real quotation processes, you need special B2B extensions or custom developments.
-Check whether the solutions offered correctly represent your sales process.
+Shopware check: By default, Shopware is geared toward direct purchases.
+For true quotation processes, you need special B2B extensions or custom development.
+Check whether the solutions offered map your sales process correctly.

-Seamless integration with your ERP system is crucial:
+Seamless integration with your ERP system is critical:

 Real-time availability display